Real-Time Adaptive Feedback Control of a Supersonic Dual-Stream Jet: Results

 \subsubsection{Reduced unsteadiness through adaptive control}

-Actuation-induced changes are characterized by the momentum introduced by the controller, surface loading along the aft-deck plate, thrust coefficient, and the pressure spectra through P2, and are shown collectively in figure \ref{fig:ADFC_unstdns} for all adaptive control cases and steady OLC for comparison.
+Actuation-induced changes are characterized by the momentum introduced by the controller, surface loading along the aft-deck plate, thrust coefficient, and the pressure spectra through P2, and are shown collectively in Fig.~\ref{fig:ADFC_unstdns} for all adaptive control cases and steady OLC for comparison.
 The $C_\mu$ column shows that employing adaptive control reduces approximately 60\% of the overall momentum introduced to the flow for all feedback control cases compared to steady-blowing actuation.

 To assess the severity of the surface loading, the root-mean-square of the pressure fluctuations along the aft-deck, from the SPTE to the aft-deck trailing edge, is used.
-The change in surface loading is computed as $\Delta \tilde{P}_{\text{RMS}}=\int (\tilde{P}_{\text{RMS},c} - \tilde{P}_{\text{RMS},b})/\tilde{P}_{\text{RMS},b} \times 100$, where $\tilde{P}_{\text{RMS}}=P_{\text{RMS}}/P_\text{ref}$ and the subscripts $c$ and $b$ denote a control case and the baseline condition, respectively.
-As observed in the $\Delta \tilde{P}_{\text{RMS}}$ column of Fig.~\ref{fig:ADFC_unstdns}, all adaptive control cases are observed to have similar performance in loading reduction, however, steady-blowing actuation demonstrates the greatest reduction.
+The change in surface loading is computed as $\Delta \tilde{P}_{\text{RMS}}=\int (\tilde{P}_{\text{RMS},c} - \tilde{P}_{\text{RMS},b})/\tilde{P}_{\text{RMS},b} \times 100$, where $\tilde{P}_{\text{RMS}}=P_{\text{RMS}}/P_\text{ref}$ and the subscripts $c$ and $b$ denote the control case and the baseline condition, respectively.
+As shown in the $\Delta \tilde{P}_{\text{RMS}}$ column of Fig.~\ref{fig:ADFC_unstdns}, all adaptive control cases have similar performance in loading reduction, however, steady-blowing actuation demonstrates the greatest reduction.
 This is attributed to the size of the shedding vortices, as steady-blowing results in the consistent formation of small-scale structures.
-On the other hand, adaptive control allows some relatively large-scale structures to form intermittently, as indicated with blue arrows in figure~\ref{fig:ADFC_flow}.
+On the other hand, adaptive control allows some medium-scale structures to form intermittently, as shown in Fig.~\ref{fig:ADFC_flow}d.

-The thrust associated with each control case is shown in the $C_T$ column of figure~\ref{fig:ADFC_unstdns}.
-For the baseline case, the thrust coefficient is calculated to be $C_T=0.732$.
-While all cases demonstrate improved thrust, OLC offers the most enhancement in propulsive power.
+The change in thrust associated with each control case is shown in the $\Delta C_T$ column of Fig.~\ref{fig:ADFC_unstdns}, where $\Delta C_T = (C_{T,c}-C_{T,b})/C_{T,b} \times 100$.
+While all cases demonstrate a some improvement in thrust, OLC offers the most enhancement in propulsive power.
 This is expected due to the steady nature of the control method, which provides a continuous addition of momentum into the flow.
 On the other hand, adaptive control periodically introduces momentum to the system.
 The disruption in the vortex formation and consequential reduction in the separation region leads to a modest increase in thrust.
+For all unconstrained control cases, minimal changes are also observed in the mean flow, as shown in Fig.~\ref{fig:ADFC_flow}a.
+Since $C_T$ is computed on the mean quantities (Eq.~(\ref{eq:thrust})), this leads to comparable thrust values.